 Radio frequency radiation (RFR) from wireless devices passes through the body and can affect many organs.
-A mechanism of injury has been documented in the basic science literature to be related to calcium channels and the creation of reactive oxygen species/ free radicals which damage DNA, lipids and proteins.
+A mechanism of injury has been documented in the basic science literature to be related to calcium channels and the creation of reactive oxygen species, or free radicals, which damage DNA, lipids and proteins.
 Research is limited on non-ionizing radiation on the cardiovascular system but studies have shown evidence of changes in autonomic function with a cell phone radiation or Wi Fi router radiation, including heart rhythm, blood pressure and catecholamine efficacy on the heart.
 Turedi (2015) looked at prenatal exposure to cell phone radiation in rat pups.
 They found “swelling in the mitochondria, degeneration in myofibrils and structural impairments” with histopathologic evidence of oxidative stress.

 Is Wireless Radiation an Emerging Environmental Risk Factor for Cardiovascular Disease?